Why carry an IDP while driving in Angola?

 Today, it is a large province with about 116 identified tourist spots in 11 municipalities, with a population of around 1.7 million people.
 Forest reserves offer activities such as rappelling, canyoning, paragliding, and canoeing.
 You can explore its herbarium with 40,000 plant collections or take part in the Plant-A-Million-Trees Project if you’re a gardening enthusiast.

 Tourism has yet to be established for visitors to really enjoy all there is to experience in Huambo, but its tourism development plan has been in motion since 2011.
-Tour around Huambo by driving your car or a rental along with your local license and your international driver’s permit for Angola if you want a refreshing break after this quarantine.
-Apply for an international driver’s license or permit for Angola online.
-It will be delivered after you provide your details like your contact number, address, city, country, and zip code.
+Tour around Huambo by driving your car or a rental along with your domestic driver's license and your International Driver's Permit for Angola if you want a refreshing break after this quarantine.
+Tourists should apply for their International Driving Permits for Angola online.
+Driving permits are delivered after you provide your details like your contact number, address, city, country, and zip code.

 - The highest mountain in Angola, Monte Moco, and hills and natural stone formations listed below are great places for hiking, abseiling or rappelling, paragliding, canoeing, and bird watching.